 If you don’t understand the terms of a deferred interest offer, you could still wind up paying all of those interest fees before, during, or after the promotional period expires.

 Deferred interest is interest that you’ve accrued on an account, but haven’t yet paid.
-Instead, the interest is delayed (aka deferred) for a period of time.
+Instead, the interest is delayed (aka deferred) for a period of time (so it’s a bit different than a 0% APR offer).

 If you pay off your balance before the interest-free period expires, you could genuinely enjoy short-term free financing.
 But if you don’t pay off the total balance by the offer’s deadline, or if you miss a payment, the interest that’s been accruing in the background may be added to your account in one lump sum.